muteki-apps/Security-Training/BSidesCharm/Part 1 - Accounts & Orgs/README.md

 By the end of this activity, you should have familiarity with the following:

 * Creating AWS Accounts and securing root user credentials
-* Creating AWS Organizations and structuring with Organizational Units
+* Creating AWS Organizations and using Organizational Units
 * Applying Service Control Policies at the OU level
+* BONUS: Configuring billing preferences and creating Billing Alarms

 ### IMPORTANT: I strongly recommend creating enitrely new AWS accounts for this exercise.
 If using existing accounts, please proceed with caution.
-### New AWS accounts can be created using email aliasing such as YOUR_NAME[+ALIAS]@gmail.com
+New AWS accounts can be created using email aliasing such as YOUR_NAME[+ALIAS]@gmail.com

 ## Part A: Create and secure a new AWS Account